codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

   * Use this integration for **All runtimes**, or specific **Selected runtimes**.
   * **Username**: The Docker Hub username.
   * **Password**:
-    If you enabled two-factor authentication, enter the personal access token for your Docker Hub account for Codefresh to be able to push images.
+    If you enabled two-factor authentication, enter the personal access token for your Docker Hub account for Codefresh to push images.
 Personal access tokens are more secure and can be revoked when needed.
 Codefresh can then push your images.
     If two-factor authentication is not enabled, enter the password of your Docker Hub account (not recommended).

     {% include